-Press the Menu Select button directly below Optn.
-2 or to Waypoints and press the Menu Select button directly below Se1.
+- 1 Press the Menu Select button directly below Optn. - or to Waypoints and press the Menu Select button directly below Sel.

 The display shows a list of waypoints.

-- 3 or to the required saved waypoint, and press the Menu Select button directly below 0ptn.

-- 5 Use the keypad to edit the alias.

-- 6 Perform one of the following actions:

-- Press the Menu Select button directly below Cncl to return to the Waypoints main screen. - 7 The display shows < Waypoint name > Updated and the radio returns to the Waypoints main screen. - 8 Perform one of the following actions:
+- or to the required saved waypoint, and press the Menu Select button directly below Optn. - 4 or or to Edit name and press the Menu Select button directly below Sel.
+A blinking cursor appears in the Edit Name screen. - 5 Use the keypad to edit the alias. - 6 Perform one of the following actions: - Press the Menu Select button directly below 0K once you are done. - Press the Menu Select button directly below Cncl to return to the Waypoints main screen. - 7 The display shows (Waypoint name) Updated and the radio returns to the Waypoints main screen. - 8 Perform one of the following actions: - Press the Menu Select button directly below Back to return to the previous screen.

-- Press the Menu Select button directly below Back to return to the previous screen. - Press or the PTT button to return to the Home screen.
+Press or the PTT button to return to the Home screen.